 More Desserts with Dried Fruit and Nuts

-Looking for more easy desserts with dried fruit and nuts?
-Here we go:
+Looking for more easy desserts with dried fruit and nuts, like this Semolina Halwa?
+Be sure to check more recipes below:

 Cheers!